ramitayba/YiiMercanet/README.md

 ##Requirements

-Yii 1.1.8 or above.
+Yii 1.1 or +

-The application to which Mercanet is added needs to have a user table.
+An account from Mercanet Payment System.

+* merchant_id

 ##Usage